-CSD2300 Motion Dynamics and Lab (8 credits) Prerequisite (s): CSD1250
+CSD2300 Motion Dynamics and Lab (8 credits)

 This module introduces the various physical laws that describe motions of objects around us.
 Students learn to internalize concepts involved with kinematics, Newtonian dynamics, work and energy, momentum, rotational motion and condition for the static equilibrium of rigid bodies and develop keen problem solving skills in motion dynamics.